Researchers around the world are looking at better ways to treat

 Researchers are also looking at chemotherapy side effects.
 There are studies looking at:

-- reducing side effects such as heart problems or infections
+- reducing side effects such as heart problems

 - predicting who might have side effects